DSD-DBS/capella-collab-manager/docs/docs/user/index.md

 - Getting started with a git-only project (not yet documented, contact your toolchain team for onboarding)

-## Missing information / need support
+## Missing Information / Need Support

 !!! warning "Important"